loouislow81/notebook-deeplearning/docs/chapter-3.md

 - A better thing is to merge precision and Recall together.
 There a something called `F1` score
   - You can think of `F1` score as average of Precision and Recall `F1 = 2/ ((1/Per) + (1/Rec))`
-- IF you have a lot of value as your metric  you should take the average.
+- If you have a lot of value as your metric  you should take the average.

 ### Satisfying and Optimizing metric